bryse1225/cyberChallenges/Battelle-Ghosted/writeup.md

 ![neededItinerary](resources/neededItinerary.png)

 Armed with this knowledge, we have everything we need to find the flag.
-We just need to overflow the scheduled flight with 32 characters followed by "|1.<location>|" for all 5 locations.
+We just need to overflow the scheduled flight with 32 characters followed by "|\<#\>.\<location\>|" for all 5 locations.

 Once the flights are added, we can fly home and receive a nice little flag.
 Thank you, Ghost Airlines! :)